 In July 2015, the FASB issued ASU No. 2015-11, "Inventory: Simplifying the Measurement of Inventory", that requires inventory not measured using either the last in, first out (LIFO) or the retail inventory method to be measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable cost of completion, disposal, and transportation.
+Prior to the issuance of the standard, inventory was measured at the lower of cost or market (where market was defined as replacement cost, with a ceiling of net realizable value and floor of net realizable value less a normal profit margin).
 The new standard will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, and will be applied prospectively.
 Early adoption is permitted.
-This guidance is applicable to the Company beginning April 1, 2017.
-The Company plans to adopt this guidance on April 1, 2017.
-The Company does not anticipate that the adoption of this guidance will have a material impact on its consolidated financial statements and related disclosures.
+As required, the Company adopted this standard as of April 1, 2017.
+The adoption of this standard did not have a material impact on the Company's financial position or results of operations.